 Office of Admissions

 Collected extensively from the Office of Admissions are the School of Law catalogs and profiles of the entering classes.
+Also collected are additional marketing materials produced by the Office of Admissions.
 A handful of items in this category pertain to School of Law open houses and law school fairs.

 Law Alumni Association

 The inaugural annual meeting of the Law Alumni Association was held on March 20, 1999.
 Its Constitution and Bylaws were approved at that meeting.
 The Board of Directors is the Law Alumni Association’s governing body.
 The Law Alumni Association sponsors and co-sponsors a variety of programs and events.
 These events include the annual golf tournament, class reunions, holiday parties, and breakfasts in conjunction with the Rhode Island Bar Association’s annual meeting.
 Funds for the Law Alumni Scholarship Fund are raised through their annual golf tournament.
 Items in this category pertain to the above mentioned events.
 There is a copy of the Constitution and Bylaws dated March 1999.
 Meeting minutes and rosters of the Law Alumni Association Board are collected.
-Issues of Amicus, the current newsletter of the Law Alumni Association are also collected.
+There is a full run of the Amicus (Volume 1, Spring 2002 – Volume 9, Summer 2010), the newsletter of the Law Alumni Association.
+Amicus was replaced by RWU Law: The Magazine of Roger Williams University School of Law which is also collected.

 American Association of Law Schools